Philadelphia Car Accident Lawyers

 There are strict time limits to file a lawsuit in an accident case in Pennsylvania.
 This deadline is known as the statute of limitations.

 The statute of limitations for personal injury cases in Pennsylvania for an adult is two (2) years.
 This means that a lawsuit for damages caused by the accident must be commenced within two (2) years of the date of the accident.
-A lawsuit filed after that deadline may be dismissed.
+A personal injury lawsuit filed after that deadline may be dismissed.
 This deadline is codified at 42 Pa.
 C.S. § 5524.

 Under 42 Pa.
 C.S. § 5533, a minor can file a lawsuit within two (2) years of his or her 18th birthday.
 If a child is injured in an accident, and if that child is an unemancipated minor, he or she can still file suit more than two years after an accident.
 But suit must be filed before his or her 20th birthday.
 To be safe, consult an attorney as quickly as possible after an accident to confirm these deadlines.